This page was reviewed under our medical and editorial policy by

 Some drugs, notably targeted therapies including Inlyta® (axitinib) and Votrient® (pazopanib), may cause a related side effect called hand-foot skin reaction (HFSR).

 HFSR may manifest as blisters or excess skin in areas subject to friction, pressure and flexing.
-Unlike hand-foot syndrome, which tends to affect the palms of your hands more than the soles of your feet, HFSR lesions appear more often on soles than palms.
+Unlike hand-foot syndrome, which tends to affect the palms of the hands more than the soles of the feet, HFSR lesions appear more often on soles than palms.

 Avastin® (bevacizumab) has been linked to HFSR and also has been shown to increase the occurrence and degree of hand-foot syndrome symptoms when given in combination with capecitabine for treatment of metastatic colorectal cancer.
 Capecitabine, a systemic chemotherapy drug, is linked to hand-foot syndrome.